jiayanguo/nettyprotobufapp/README.md

-# This is a network application build on netty and protobuf.
+# This is a network application build on netty, websocket protobuf.

 ## How to build
 * mvn clean install